swillims/rovalyswe6733/README.md

 # Definition of Readyness for Backlog Items
 Each item has a ...
 -  Title
+-  Story Point Estimation
 -  First Sentence of a User Story
--  Story Point Estimation
 -  Desription
 -  (Optional) Other Details

 # Backlog Item Ordering
-Each Item in the Backlog should be ordered by urgency and story points.
-If an item is required for other items to be finished it should be listed near the top mitigate bottlenecks.
-If multiple items have the same level of priority, they should be subsorted by story points in ascending order.
+We used the MoSCoW method to order backlog items based on.
+- Technical dependencies
+- Value to user
+- Implementation complexity